 7. Make Arrangements for Flowers

-You’re also going to need to order flowers for both the funeral and graveside services.
+You’re also going to need to order flowers and/or wreaths from a reputable provider like wreath singapore for both the funeral and graveside services.

 It’s important to make arrangements for flowers as early in the process as possible so they can be delivered on time.